BookmapAPI/python-api/README.md

 ### Event handlers

-Below are listed are many more event handlers, similar to the ones above, which Bookmap calls to give your addon certain data about the instrument (order book updates, trades, etc.).
+Below are listed many more event handlers, similar to the ones above, which Bookmap calls to give your addon certain data about the instrument (order book updates, trades, etc.).

 Each handler is responsible for handling a certain type of event.
 You should implement all handlers that have the data you are interested in.

 There are two important requirements to handlers:
 1. Your handlers must follow the exact parameters specified here.
 2. Your handlers should never block for too long / do some complex time-consuming code.
    All the handlers are called from the same thread, so if one handler blocks for too long, it will block all other handlers as well.
 In other words, never do `time.time(...)` or something similar in your handlers, but instead spin up a separate thread to do time-consuming code.

 All handlers except two in [start_addon](#start_addon) are optional.